Cookbook » Exception Handling

 }

-An exception will automatically cancel the execution of its parent taskflow.
-All the subsequent tasks that have dependencies on that exception task will not run.
-For instance, the following code defines two tasks, A and B, where B runs after A. When A throws an exception, the executor will cancel the execution of the taskflow, stopping every tasks that run after A. In this case, B will not run.
+When a task throws an exception, the executor automatically cancels the execution of its parent taskflow.
+All subsequent tasks that depend on the exception-throwing task will be skipped.
+For example, consider a taskflow with two tasks, A and B, where B runs after A. If A throws an exception, the executor cancels the remaining execution of the taskflow, preventing any dependent tasks (including B) from running.

 tf::Executor executor;